Are you ready to plant your garden, but are feeling a little unsure of how to lay it out?

 However, they label the tomatoes that are meant for sauce, the tomatoes meant for sandwiches (or slicers), and also incorporate the other vegetables they plan to grow in smaller amounts.

-Which is why this thorough layout would be a great place to start if you are planning on gardening in raised beds this year.
+This is why this thorough layout would be a great place to start if you are planning on gardening in raised beds this year.

 2. Pallet Garden Plan